clhne/opencv_project_python3.5.2/README.md

 # OpenCV Project
-Just for Learning Opencv and applications.
+Just for Learning OpenCV and applications.